-ABC's Camp Calvin 2018!
+ABC's Camp Calvin 2019!

 During the summer, ABC provides Camp Calvin, a 6-week Therapeutic Summer Day Camp filled with joyful, nurturing activities for at-risk children in East Harlem.
 Campers participate in invaluable learning experiences and field trips that strengthen their reading, math, technological, scientific, environmental, social, and safety skills while forming lasting friendships.

-Finally, an accredited Internship Program prepares vocationally-bound high school students with physical and cognitive disabilities for the world of work by offering hands-on job experience.
+An accredited Internship Program prepares vocationally-bound high school students with physical and cognitive disabilities for the world of work by offering hands-on job experience.
 Interns are trained in infant care, early childhood education, library arts, culinary arts, and administrative and maintenance-related tasks.

-DURING THE 2016-17 PROGRAM YEAR...
+DURING THE last PROGRAM YEAR...

-- 150 children participated in ABC’s Youth Programs.
+More than 150 children participated in ABC’s Youth Programs.

 100% of ABC’s high school seniors graduated — 30 points higher than the graduation rates for Latinx and Black students citywide.